 Below, we’ve put together some tips for fostering a healthy lifestyle in the office.

-- Offer stability balls or standing desks for employees to use, instead of office chairs.
-This may seem like a small and somewhat unprofessional tip but the studies of adverse effects of static sitting in standard officer furniture are numerous.
-Some of the adverse effects of prolonged sitting in customary office chairs include: hunching of the spine, pressure on spinal discs, over-stretching of ligaments, etc. Standing desks are a great option for employees who’s joint are achy as a result of endless sitting.
-Conversely, sitting on a stability ball provides health benefits as it burns more energy (calories), requires core stability and forces “active” sitting.
+Offer stability balls or standing desks for employees to use, instead of office chairs.
+This may seem like a small tip, but the studies of adverse effects due to static sitting in standard office furniture are numerous.
+Some of the adverse effects of prolonged sitting in customary office chairs include: hunching of the spine, pressure on spinal discs, over-stretching of ligaments, etc. Standing desks are a great option for employees whose joints are achy as a result of endless sitting.
+Conversely, sitting on a stability ball provides health benefits as it burns more energy (calories), requires core stability, and forces “active” sitting.

 Back To Resources